BREAST CANCER 2 BIKINI

 Heather felt guilty that she wasn’t happier to be done with treatment and to have survived breast cancer.
 Following about six months of feeling devastated she woke up and decided she needed to do something drastic.
 That turned into a 15-week fitness journey that landed her on stage at a fitness competition on June 22, 2013.
 Heather started a personal blog to hold herself accountable to this goal and inspire other women to follow.
 She called it, Breast Cancer 2 Bikini .
 She posted her monthly bikini pictures and blogged about how this program was transforming her to a new place after cancer.
 This event was well outside of her comfort zone.
 Heather’s journey to the stage gave her back what cancer had taken away and more.
 She never would have imagined that the training would take her down a mental, physical and emotional path that seemingly paralleled breast cancer treatment.
 Difficult to communicate, but taking her body back through physical training and mental determination was a gift that can’t come from any doctor or support group.
 It challenged her mentally and ignited her spirit.
 It was a gift she had to give and do for herself.

-To date we have provided this program to nearly 60 women (2019).
-We commit to helping at least 20 women a year.
+To date we have provided this program to over 60 women.
 There is no other program like this in the country.
 Each and every woman that participates believes that the journey through fitness and nutrition, alongside bonding and supporting each other, was the missing piece in their cancer journey.

 Our schedule is intense.
-We start our journey in late April to coincide with the show start date for a total of 24 weeks.
+We typically begin our journey to coincide with the show start date for a total of 24 weeks.
 The idea is that the program should be somewhat consuming and focused, similar to the cancer treatment schedule.
 It requires the participant to choose themselves and commit to the details of the program and in return gain back their health both emotionally and physically.
 It also offers the chance for each participant to support one another.
 Like cancer, they know the level of commitment to the program.

 The fitness side of the program concludes at the Best of the West Classic NPC Fitness Competition.
 The producers of the fitness show carve out a special presentation especially designed for our Breast Cancer 2 Bikini participants.
 We show a video of each participant where they share their story to the stage.
 We then present each participant individually in their custom-made competition bikini.
 In the beginning the bikini seems to be the most important piece, but in the end it is literally the smallest piece of this program.
 Our competitors stand tall and proud to share their journey and new road to survivorship with the crowd.
 There has yet to be a dry eye in the house during this production.